Cheesebaron/Cheesebaron.MvxPlugins/README.md

 -	Visual Studio 2015 users will need to change the property pages of their Windows Phone App's as targeting Windows Phone 8.1 to 8.0 to get the SDK.
 -	Visual Studio 2013 users should do likewise, although existing compilations may continue to work.

+Recently Xamarin released their Xamarin.Forms product for Windows 8.1 and Windows Phone 8.1 (sans silverlight).
+There are some missing elements in the XAML right now, but that is expected to be fixed very soon.

 I personally added a Windows 8 target to a project and tested it.
 This kind of App would run on a Windows Tablet.

 Also note for Windows 10 Microsoft have created a Universal APP and this kind of App will run on all Windows Platforms: Desktop, Tablet, Mobile, XBOX, ...
+The XAML here is adaptive in that you can describe how the presentation should degrade when the App is accessed on smaller screens.
+This is why it is called a Universal App.
+Xamarin are working on matching these developments in their own variation of XAML.

 This could change the standard PCL profile yet again, but Universal Apps were actually developed for Windows 8.1 so Profile 259 is the one to use.

 I would like to include Xamarin Mac here also but the Xamarin Mac product really has a different purpose and that is to build pure Mac applications